 AI Maturity Levels

-By 2025, refined AI systems may handle broader policy lifecycles with minimal oversight.
+By 2026, refined AI systems may handle broader policy lifecycles with minimal oversight.
 Predictive models will minimize claims cycles, while automated underwriting grows standard for multi-line coverage.
 Transparency demands will also grow, prompting insurers to explain AI-driven decisions clearly.
+Picture the policy lifecycle as one connected pipeline.
+Quote, bind, service, and renew each become an automated step with a human checkpoint.
+The competitive question is how many handoffs you can remove without losing auditability.

 Public scrutiny underscores fair algorithms free from hidden bias.
 Insurers who demonstrate honest AI usage become industry role models, attracting policyholders who value ethical data management.